If you are using WPML, Polylang or Polylang Pro, download and install the Multilingual add-on to integrate your translations with FacetWP.

 Translate facet choices

 There are multiple ways to translate facet choices.
-The obvious way is to translate the content of the source field that the facet uses.
-For example, if your facet uses a taxonomy as data source, you can translate the taxonomy terms with Polylang or WPML.
+The best way is to translate the content of the data source field that the facet uses.
+For example, if your facet uses a taxonomy as data source, you can translate the taxonomy terms with WPML, or with Polylang.

 Fix indexing errors with Polylang or WPML installed